TryQuiet/quiet/packages/frontend/README.md

 ##### Removing data

-To remove all your data from a machine, be sure to delete the Zbay and Zcash folders.
+To remove all your data from a machine, be sure to delete the Quiet and Zcash folders.
 Here's where to find them:

 On Linux ```~/.config/```